sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <p></p>

 <p></p>
-<p>The function <code>group_segments</code> is designed to group smaller data segments into larger groups for graph-based analysis.
+The function <code>group_segments</code> is designed to group smaller data segments into larger groups for graph-based analysis.
 This process is crucial for aggregating segments in sliding window studies, particularly for EEG analysis.
-Here’s a detailed explanation:</p>
+Here’s a detailed explanation:

 <ul>
   <li><strong>Inputs:</strong> The function takes the following parameters: